-Stefan Fraunberger is an Austrian artist and composer exploring themes related to transformation and liminality in sound, focusing on materiality in relation to perception.
-Stefan engages in electro / acoustic dialogue with different instruments and conceptions through translation, composition, performance or writing.
-He is focusing on schemes of perception relating discontinuity of geometries and languages beyond nature and culture.
-By investigating embodied understandings of the unthinkable his work touches on time, periphery, memory, and transience.
+Stefan Fraunberger is an Austrian composer and artist exploring themes of transformation and liminality in sound, focusing on materiality in relation to perception.
+Stefan engages in electro-acoustic dialogue with different instruments, beings and agencies beyond nature and culture.
+By investigating embodied understandings of the uncanny, his work touches on time, matter, memory and transition.

-Approaching music as an otherwordly dialect relating physical entities and interiour states of being lies at the core of his research concerning the relation of human and non-human / material and spiritual domains.
+Approaching music as a language of things, one connecting physical entities and interior states of being, lies at the core of his research into peripheries and imaginations relating human/non-human, material/spiritual domains.

-Based in Vienna, he has lived and worked in Aleppo, Sana'a, London, Tehran, Sibiu, Benares and Brussels for social work, residencies, research and studies.
+Based in Vienna, he has lived and worked in Aleppo, Sana'a, Tehran, Sibiu, Benares, Brussels and unmentioned places for social work, residencies, research and studies.
 Stefan has studied several tongues and dialects.
-Since 2008 he has undergone sonic research in deserted saxon churches in central-transsylvania - his long term project „Quellgeister“ is dealing with the influence of the non-human on terrestric organ-machines.
-The album Quellgeister #1 was released 2014 on chmafu nocords.
-The second part of the series called „Wurmloch“ (LP) was released 2016 on Interstellar Records has received international critical acclaim.
+Since 2008 he has undergone sonic research in deserted fortified churches in Central-Transylvania - his long term project - "Quellgeister" - dealing with the influence of the non-human on terrestrial organ-machines.
+The third LP of recordings from the Quellgeister project was released 2019 on Morphine Records.

 „between melodies and noise washes, that never stop being engaging and provocative" (Quietus)